 The parents or guardians of a homeschooled student can provide a diploma or certification of completion of a secondary school education.
-Likewise, they can also provide a transcript or equivalent, such as a detailed course list of the secondary school courses the student completed.
-If students do not self-certify through the application process or to the school that they completed a rigorous program of study, the school is not required to determine their ACG eligibility.
-It is, however, a good practice for a school to make an effort to find out if any students in this group would be eligible for ACG funds.
+Likewise, they can also provide a transcript or equivalent, such as a detailed course list of the secondary school courses the student completed. make an effort to find out if any students in this group would be eligible for ACG funds.